quidphp/core/README.md

 - [phpmailer/phpmailer](https://github.com/phpmailer/phpmailer)
 - [tedivm/jshrink](https://github.com/tedious/JShrink)
 - [leafo/scssphp](https://github.com/scssphp/scssphp)
+All dependencies will be resolved by using the Composer installation process.

 ## Testing
 **QuidPHP/Core** testsuite can be run by creating a new [quidphp/project](https://github.com/quidphp/project).
 All tests and assertions are part of the [quidphp/test](https://github.com/quidphp/test) repository.